 - MAKE THE MUSHROOM MARSALA WINE SAUCE

-- Add the mushrooms to the pan with the shallot, and cook in the skillet on medium heat, stirring occasionally with a wooden spoon, until mushrooms are soften and lightly browned on the edges, 6-8 minutes.
+- Add the sliced mushrooms to the pan with the shallot, and cook in the skillet on medium heat, stirring occasionally with a wooden spoon, until mushrooms are soften and lightly browned on the edges, 6-8 minutes.

 - Stir in the minced garlic clove, tomato paste and the cooked bacon, continue cooking for one minute, remove pan from heat.

 - Stir in the Marsala wine, a scrape up any bits from the bottom of the pan with your wooden spoon.

 - Return to the heat, increase to medium high, and cook the mixture for about 5 minutes, or until the sauce is slightly thickened, stirring it occasionally.

 - Turn off heat and stir in lemon juice and butter, another pinch of salt and pepper, and one tablespoon of the fresh parsley.
 Stir gently to combine together.